Heat exchanger: Plate and fin

 Another type of heat exchanger is the plate heat exchanger.
 These exchangers are composed of many thin, slightly separated plates that have very large surface areas and small fluid flow passages for heat transfer.
+Gaskets seal the spaces between each pair of adjacent plates, creating two independent flow channels.
+This design allows two different fluids to flow through alternate channels without mixing.
+The plates are secured together using welding and bolting methods to ensure structural integrity and prevent leakage.
 Advances in gasket and brazing technology have made the plate-type heat exchanger increasingly practical.

 In HVAC applications, large heat exchangers of this type are called plate-and-frame; when used in open loops, these heat exchangers are normally of the gasket type to allow periodic disassembly, cleaning, and inspection.
 There are many types of permanently bonded plate heat exchangers, such as dip-brazed, vacuum-brazed, and welded plate varieties, and they are often specified for closed-loop applications such as refrigeration.
 Plate heat exchangers also differ in the types of plates that are used, and in the configurations of those plates.
 Some plates may be stamped with "chevron", dimpled, or other patterns, where others may have machined fins and/or grooves.

 When compared to shell and tube exchangers, the stacked-plate arrangement typically has lower volume and cost.
 Another difference between the two is that plate exchangers typically serve low to medium pressure fluids, compared to medium and high pressures of shell and tube.
 A third and important difference is that plate exchangers employ more countercurrent flow rather than cross current flow, which allows lower approach temperature differences, high temperature changes, and increased efficiencies.

-Plate and shell

-A third type of heat exchanger is a plate and shell heat exchanger, which combines plate heat exchanger with shell and tube heat exchanger technologies.
-The heart of the heat exchanger contains a fully welded circular plate pack made by pressing and cutting round plates and welding them together.
-Nozzles carry flow in and out of the platepack (the 'Plate side' flowpath).
-The fully welded platepack is assembled into an outer shell that creates a second flowpath (the 'Shell side').
-Plate and shell technology offers high heat transfer, high pressure, high operating temperature, compact size, low fouling and close approach temperature.
-In particular, it does completely without gaskets, which provides security against leakage at high pressures and temperatures.

-Adiabatic wheel

-A fourth type of heat exchanger uses an intermediate fluid or solid store to hold heat, which is then moved to the other side of the heat exchanger to be released.
-Two examples of this are adiabatic wheels, which consist of a large wheel with fine threads rotating through the hot and cold fluids, and fluid heat exchangers.